microsoft/Web-Dev-For-Beginners/7-bank-project/1-template-route/README.md

 [![Arrow Functions](https://img.youtube.com/vi/OP6eEbOj2sc/0.jpg)](https://youtube.com/watch?v=OP6eEbOj2sc "Arrow Functions")

+> Click the image above for a video about arrow functions.

 Now try to use the back and forward buttons of your browsers, and check that the displayed route is correctly updated this time.

 ---